Skip to content

 Students at a community STEM workshop

-The hardest part of starting Avanza STEM was not building the curriculum.
-It was not finding the venues, organizing the materials, or setting up the website.
-The hardest part was convincing myself that showing up to a library with a box of popsicle sticks and a laptop could actually matter.
+The hardest part of starting Avanza STEM was believing that showing up to a library with materials and a laptop could matter.

 What a Workshop Actually Looks Like

-Our current format is a three-week series covering building, coding, and AI.
-Each session runs about 60–90 minutes, is completely free, and requires no prior experience from students or parents.
+Our current format is a three-week series covering engineering, coding, and AI.
+Each session is free and requires no prior experience.

 Why Libraries Are the Right Venue